U.S.A.

 Clancy Brown

-played a great asshole sheriff in the film with his nasty actions and violent behavior like you wouldn't want him in your everyday life.
+(Sheriff Gus Gilbert) played a great asshole sheriff in the film with his nasty actions and violent behavior like you wouldn't want him in your everyday life.
 He also does well with his evil humor after being resurrected.
-He can almost meet up to Robert Englund.
-He was quite often typecast playing these tpyes of roles in shows and is excellent with what he does.
+He was quite often typecast playing these types of roles in shows and is excellent with what he does.
+We have a nice menacing performance with him molesting his onscreen wife.

-We have another nice performance by Jared Rushton as a school bully and was convincing enough for you to want to hurt him severly for his nasty deeds.
-Well done Jared!
+We have another nice performance by Jared Rushton (Clyde Parker) as a school bully and was convincing enough for you to want to hurt him severly for his nasty deeds.
+Shows great blocking moments when he knocks someone over.
+Well done.

 Darlanne Fluegel

-We have a performance with burly young actor Jason McGuire who pulls his part off well as a dweeby troubled youth following others in order not to get hurt.
+We have a performance with burly young actor Jason McGuire (Drew Gilbert) who pulls his part off well as a dweeby troubled youth following others in order not to get hurt.

 Sarah Trigger